JilmarManga/holbertonschool-zero_day/0x01-emacs/README.md

-command to open a file from emacs
+command to work with emacs
 Holberton learning...